seb-dal/SpaceRunner/readme.md

 Put the runner directory into gkit2light directory.
 Then:
  - add `include "runner"` into premake4.lua of gkit2light and then use premake.
- - or use premake directly on premake4.lua in the runner project files.

 Use your IDE to compile the project.